 Recent releases of disease resistant runner-type varieties that mature as early as Wilson or Perry can be grown with reduced input costs and offer good disease resistance in southeastern Virginia.
 These varieties include:

-Florida 07: resistant to TSWV; moderately susceptible to CBR, Sclerotinia, and stem rot
+Florida 07, Florun 107, GA 06G, GA 09B: resistant to TSWV; moderately susceptible to CBR.